 Beef Briskets range in size from around 8 to 20 pounds.
 Obviously depending on the size of the cow but also the way the butcher cuts them.
 For this Smoked Beef Brisket I bought a 5 pound brisket so that means the butcher cut a full brisket in half.
 I’ve read there are two parts of a brisket, the flat and the point.
 I don’t know for sure which side I got and frankly I don’t even care because it was so damn good!

 Sometimes you need to trim some fat off before cooking but mine came pretty much ready to go.
 If you get a brisket with a thick layer of fat, make sure you cut that off.
 Some fat is necessary but too much is just….well too much.
-Fat side up or down on the smoker?
-I will say it probably doesn’t matter.
+Trim down to about 1/4 inch of fat.

 Any good smoked meat starts with a dry rub.
 We visited a very famous restaurant outside Austin Texas called The Salt Lick.
 We were told that sometimes people arrive by helicopter and in the busy season you could wait up to 2 hours for a table.
 You wouldn’t believe how good it smelled in there and you also wouldn’t believe how NOT fancy this place was.
 I’m talking plastic tent walls, picnic tables and not impressive side dishes.
 (Mine came with a slice of white wonder bread and some other stuff I don’t remember eating).
 But it’s all about the meat.